 But Wang and other experts say definitive answers may be hard to come by.

-Twenty-five patients were in hospital, with 22 having hemolytic uremic syndrome, a complication affecting the blood and kidneys.
-Six patients were on dialysis at Alberta Children's Hospital.
+Twenty-one children were still in hospital, with 20 having hemolytic uremic syndrome, a complication affecting the blood and kidneys.
+Seven patients were on dialysis at Alberta Children's Hospital.

 Alberta's chief medical officer of health has said a central kitchen serving the daycares is almost certainly the source of the infections.